drupalprojects/mutual_credit/README.txt

 ***********************

 ENABLE MODULES
-Enable Community Accounting API, Firstparty, Views, and possibly rules Optionally enable the other modules in the Community Accounting Section.
+Enable Community Accounting API, Forms designer, Views, and possibly rules Optionally enable the other modules in the Community Accounting Section.

 On admin/accounting are the major architectural elements